cse442-at-ub/cse442-semester-project-team10/README.md

 ### Start The Application
 - clone or download the code
 - Start an Android 9 emulator from android studios
-- Open the terminal and run:
+- Open the terminal and run in directory titled project:
-> make sure to cd into the project folder
   ``` shell session
   $ cd /path/to/git/repo/project/
   $ npm install or yarn install